Appelboom52/weather-dashboard/README.md

-# Weather Dashboard App
+# Weather Dashboard 🌤️

-A responsive weather dashboard built with HTML, CSS, and JavaScript.
-Features include city search with autocomplete, current weather display, 5-day forecast with charts, recent cities list, temperature unit toggle (°C/°F), theme switch (light/dark), and geolocation support.
-Data is fetched securely via a backend proxy.

-## Features

-- Search cities with autocomplete and keyboard navigation
-- Display current weather and 5-day forecast with icons and charts
+A responsive weather app that shows the current weather and 5-day forecast for any city, with support for:
-- Save and view recent searched cities
-- Toggle between Celsius and Fahrenheit
+- City autocomplete and keyboard navigation
-- Light and dark theme support with system preference detection
-- Use your current location to get weather data
-- Secure API requests via backend proxy server

-## Setup

-1. Clone the repo
-2. Configure your OpenWeatherMap API key in the backend `.env` file
-3. Run the backend server with `npm run dev`
-4. Open `index.html` in your browser

-## Technologies

-- JavaScript (Fetch API, Chart.js)
-- HTML5 & CSS3
-- Node.js & Express (backend proxy)

-## License

-MIT License
+- Geolocation (ask for current location)
+- Theme toggle (light/dark)
+- Temperature unit toggle (°C/°F)
+- Recent cities memory
+- Forecast chart

+🚀 **Live Demo:** [View on GitHub Pages]

 ---

-Feel free to customize it if you want!
+## Tech Stack

+- HTML, CSS, JavaScript
+- OpenWeatherMap API
+- Chart.js
+- GitHub Pages for deployment

+---

+## How to Use

+1. Type a city name in the search box.
+2. Choose from suggestions or press Enter.
+3. View current weather and forecast.
+4. Try toggling themes or switching °C/°F.